-Facebook has brought forward the introduction of Facebook Shops, its own shopping platform within Facebook and Instagram – a direct result of COVID-19.
+Facebook has brought forward the introduction of Facebook Shops, its own shopping platform within Facebook and Instagram platforms – a direct result of COVID-19.

-Potentially, this is huge for small businesses.
+Potentially, this is a huge opportunity for small businesses to take advantage of.

 What is Facebook Shops?

 Facebook Shops provides ecommerce functionality within the social platform itself without requiring a separate e-commerce website.
 As Facebook also owns Instagram, this functionality extends there, too.
 Eventually, Facebook plans to take it into WhatsApp, another of its brands.

 It’s a canny move for Facebook, because it keeps shoppers within that world.
 Think of how Google is now trying to solve searchers’ questions within its own search results pages – without the user needing to click through to YOUR website.